-- ▲ Note: The output turns green and a check mark appears when it's successfully mapped to a monitor. - Tip: Unmap an output by hovering the mouse over a mapped cube and clicking the red icon.
+Note: The output turns green and a check mark is visible when it is successfully mapped to a monitor.

+Tip: Unmap an output by hovering the mouse over a mapped cube and clicking the red icon.

 Create a Preset

 Create a color correction preset.
 This is useful in the case of multiple shows where each requires screens with different color intensity.
 A blue border appears around selected presets.